Pontus: The Greek Primordial God of the Sea

 Pontus’ Children

-Nereus: Pontus fathered Nereus, Gaia and Pontus’s very first child.
+Nereus: Pontus fathered Nereus – Gaia and Pontus’s very first child.
 Nereus was the father of the Nereids, a league of 50 extremely beautiful sea nymphs.
 Nereus was also known as “The Old Man of the Sea.”

 Thaumus: Thaumus was Pontus’ second born son.
-Thomas would go on to be associated with the spirit of the sea, one that straddles the metaphysical and imaginative boundaries of the ocean.
+He would go on to be associated with the spirit of the sea, one that straddles the metaphysical and imaginative boundaries of the ocean.
 As a result, Thaumus was linked to being the Harpies’ father in many myths.

-Other children of Pontus included Aegeus, the Telchines and Eurybia.
+Other children of Pontus included Aegeus, the Telchines, and Eurybia.
 All of the children that had Pontus as their father went on to impact the happenings of the sea at both lesser and greater scales.

 From the Sirens to the Nereids, all of them are famous figures within the scrolls of ancient Greeks.

-Pontus And His Expertise
+Pontus and His Expertise

 Though he isn’t flashy like the more famous sea god Poseidon, Pontus definitely has had his taste in powers and holding dominion over certain aspects of the ocean.